 HARRISBURG TELEGRAPH

-PUBLISHED BY TELEGRAPH PRINTING CO.
+PUBLISHED BY

-E. J. STACKPOLE
+THE TELEGRAPH PRINTING CO.
+E. J. STACKPOLE President and Editor-in-Chief

-F. R. OYSTER Secretary
+F. R. OYSTER QUS M. STEINMETZ

-GUS M. STEINMETZ Managing Editor

-Published every evening (except Sunday) at the Telegraph Building, 216 Federal Square.
+Published every evening (except Sunday) at the Telegraph Building, 216

+Federal Square.
 Both phones.

-Member American Newspaper Publishers' Association.
-Audit Bureau of Circulation and Pennsylvania Associated Dailles.

-Eastern Office, Fifth Avenue Building, New York City, Hasbrook, Story & Brooks.
-Western Office, Advertising Building Chicago, Ill., Allen & Ward.
+Member American Newspaper Publish ers' Association.
+Audit Bureau of Circulation and Pennsylvania Associ-ated Dailies.
+Eastern Office, Fifth Avenue Building, New York City, Hasbrook, Story & Western Office, Advertising Building, Chicago, Ill., Allen & Ward.
 Delivered by carriers at six cents a week.
-Mailed to subscribers at \$3.00 a year in advance.

-Entered at the Post Office in Harris-burg, Pa., as second class matter.
+Mailed to subscribers at \$2.00 a year in advance.
+Entered at the Post Office in Harris burg, Pa., as second class matter.
 Sworn daily average for the three months ending April 30, 1915.
-21,844 Average for the year 1914-23,213 Average for the year 1913-21,577 Average for the year 1912-21,175 Average for the year 1911-18,851 Average for the year 1910-17,495

-FRIDAY EVENING, MAY 7.
+21,844 Average for the year 1914-23,213 Average for the year 1913-21,377 Average for the year 1912-21,175 Average for the year 1911-18,851 Average for the year 1910-17,495 FRIDAY EVENING, MAY 7.

 THE HIGH SCHOOL PROBLEM

-WITH true public spirit the Rothought to the Central High School problem.
-This organization of live wires can find in that avenue of activity abundant material for earnest thought.
-There is a growing impression that our present high schools are trenching too much upon the preserves of the college preparatory in-stitutions; that the curriculum is framed to suit those who contemplate entering the higher institutions of learning and that there is not sufficient attention given to completeness of the education of the large percentage of the boys and girls who finish with the high school.
+7ITH true public spirit the Rotary Club is now giving thought to the Central High School problem.
+This organization of live wires can find in that avenue of activity abundant material for earnest There is a growing impres sion that our present high schools are serves of the college preparatory institutions; that the curriculum is framed to suit those who contemplate entering the higher institutions of learning and that there is not sufficient attention given to completeness of the education of the large percentage of the boys and girls who finish

+with the high school.